edmundsj/LEDDriverFilter/README.md

 ![100kHz simulation](ltspice_simulation_100kHz.png)
 Fig 2.
 Filter response from 0.1Hz - 100kHz

 ![6Hz simulation zoomed](ltspice_simulation_6Hz.png)
 Fig 3.
-Filter response from 0.1Hz - 6Hz (first 20dB of rolloff)
+Filter response from 0.1Hz - 6Hz (first 20dB of rolloff).
+Note the -3dB frequency is approximately 1Hz.

 ## Test Data
 Initial tests indicate the Thorlabs LEDD1B has current noise >20dB in excess of the shot noise limit when driving LEDs at 1A.